Multi-Objective Preference Optimization: Improving Human Alignment of Generative Models: Empirical Results

 To assess the scalability of \MOPO{MOPO}, we aim to optimize three objectives in the Helpful Assistant task, i.e., ‘harmless’, ‘helpful’, and ‘humour’.
+We use Zephyr-7b-beta as our base SFT model.
 For easy interpretation, we sample 2k prompts from the test set and plot the average rewards.
 The results in Table \ref{tab:threeobjective} reveal that RLHF \cite{yang2024rewards}, when optimized for a single reward (see Appendix \ref{appendix:implementation_details} for the problem formulation), achieves high performance on the targeted reward but degrades substantially on the remaining objectives.
 In contrast, multi-objective algorithms yield more uniform performance across all rewards, with \MOPO{MOPO} achieving the most balanced trade-offs.
-The results demonstrate the effectiveness of \MOPO{MOPO} in scaling to more than two objectives as well.
+The results demonstrate the effectiveness of \MOPO{MOPO} in scaling to more than two objectives.